robertjallen/mi-brews/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The map component was bootstrapped with [react-google-maps](https://github.com/tomchentw/react-google-maps)

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents
+- [git clone or fork repo]
+- [npm install]
 - [Updating to New Releases](#updating-to-new-releases)
 - [Sending Feedback](#sending-feedback)
 - [Folder Structure](#folder-structure)